AKSW/transform-bvl-pages-to-csv-file/README.md

 * The [building ontology](https://github.com/AKSW/leds-asp-f-ontologies/tree/master/ontologies/building) contains properties and classes about buildings in general.
 * The [building accessibility ontology](https://github.com/AKSW/leds-asp-f-ontologies/tree/master/ontologies/building-accessibility) contains properties to model accessibility information of a building.

+The file [places.ttl] was generated using sparqlmap with our R2RML-mapping.

+## SHACL rules

+We also developed, based on the building accessibility ontology, an extended set of SHACL rules.
+[SHACL](https://en.wikipedia.org/wiki/SHACL) can be used to formulate rules about RDF graphs.
+Using a SHACL processor helps evaluating, if a given dataset is valid or not.

+You can found the SHACL rules here: https://github.com/AKSW/shacl-shapes/tree/master/shape-infos/accessible-building

 ## Usage infos